BITSS-OPA/URAP-week-progress/20-max-spring-21/weekly_reports.md

   - I will need to see what changed in Aleks' .Rmd files that caused the diagrams to break.
   - I am wondering what needs to be done for the changes I sent pull requests for last night to reflect on the ACRE site.
 I know that after knitting the .Rmd files locally and pushing changes to my ACRE fork, the changes showed up immediately on my own site (https://myzhang01.github.io/ACRE).
 - All chapters (aside from the missing assessment chapter) are still rendered in the proper order!

+Methods Matter: I am reading through the paper and studying each figure/table (including in the online appendix).
+I have an idea of which ones to reproduce, but I have not yet had the chance to start a reproduction on SSRP or look through the provided reproduction package.

+Wealth tax OPA: Unfortunately I haven't yet sketched up revisions to the app/edited the DD :(